-If it is not possible to measure the reaction enthalpy directly, it is feasible to determine the reaction enthalpy by the Hess theorem indirectly.
-For this, the enthalpies of the chemical reactions can be calculated by the listed enthalpy of formation and enthalpy of combustion.
+If it is not possible to measure the reaction enthalpy directly, it is feasible to determine it indirectly by using the Hess theorem.
+For this method, the enthalpies of the chemical reactions can be calculated by the listed enthalpy of formation and enthalpy of combustion.

-The pH-value is the negative decadic logarithm of the hydronium-concentration (at 25°C) and therefore is a measure of how acid or basic a solution is.
+The pH value is the negative decadic logarithm of the hydronium concentration (at 25°C) and therefore is a measure of how acidic or basic a solution is.

-This calculation is particularly relevant for the acid-base-reactions.
+This calculation is particularly relevant for acid-base reactions.

 Since HCl is a strong acid, the concentration of the acid is equal to the concentration of H+.

-1. How many electrons fit on the outmost shell of the noble gas of the third period (argon)?
+1. How many electrons fit on the outermost shell of the noble gas of the third period (argon)?

-2. To which statement about the PSE can you correctly agree?
+2. To which statement about the periodic table of elements can you correctly agree?

-- Within a period, the atomic radii of main group elements are reducing.
+- Within a period, the atomic radii of the main group elements are decreasing.

-- With increasing atomic number, the mass of an atom decreases.
+- With an increasing atomic number, the mass of an atom decreases.

 - Elements of the same period have the same number of valence electrons.